-Three centrality concepts are usually mentioned in the literature, see for example Freeman (1979), Wasserman and Faust (1994), namely degree centrality, closeness centrality and betweenness centrality.
-All three are in different ways trying to capture the popularity, influence or importance of members or actors in a social network.
-The choice of an appropriate centrality concept and its associated measure depends on the context of the application.
-According to Freeman (1979) degree-based measures are indexes of an actors communication activity, betweenness-based measures are useful if we are interested in an actors control of communication, and closeness-based measures indicates the level of an actors independence or efficiency.
+There are three commonly known centrality concepts that are usually mentioned in the literature, see for example Freeman (1977), Wasserman and Faust (1994), namely degree centrality, distance (or closeness) centrality and betweenness centrality.
+All three are in diæerent ways trying to capture the popularity, in‡uence or importance of members or actors in a social network.

-Centrality indices are evaluated for all n actors indicating the status of each actor according to popularity, influence etc..
-To obtain a centrality index at group level the centrality indices are aggregated across all actors.
-There are different measures at group level such as the maximum, the average, or the variance of the actor level indices.
-By using average as measure we define group level centrality as the compactness of the network.
-According to Freeman (1979) the group level index should be high if one single actor is more central than all the other actors.
-Therefore an appropriate group level index should capture the variability of the actor centrality indices.
-In this paper a social network is considered as central if the actors can be partitioned into blocks where the probability of an edge between two actors is distinct in different blocks.
-If this is the case, we should obtain a larger variability of the centrality indices at actor level.
+Centrality indices are evaluated for all n actors indicating the status of each actor according to popularity, in‡uence etc..
+These centrality indices are then aggregated across all actors in order to obtain a centrality index at group level.
+There are di¤erent measures on group level such as the maximum, the average, or the variance of the actor level indices.
+The average measure indicates the overall centrality level of the network, but it reveals no information of the variability or heterogeneity of the actor level indices.
+In this paper a social network is considered as central if the actors can be partitioned into groups where the probability of an edge between two actors is distinct in di¤erent groups.
+If this is the case, this will lead to a larger variability of the centrality indices at actor level.
+Therefore, the group level indices in this paper, indicating graph centrality, are based on dispersion.

 Centrality based on degree focuses on adjacency; an actor adjacent to a large number of actors in the network is considered as central.
 Hence, degree is the actor level centrality measure.
-Group level centrality measures are for instance the difference between the maximum degree and the average degree, which is suggested in this paper, and the variance of the degrees recommended by Snijders (1981a, 1981b).
+Group level centrality measures are for instance the di¤erence between the maximum degree and the average degree, which is suggested in this paper, and the variance of the degrees recommended by Snijders (1981a, 1981b).

-Centrality based on geodesic distances is more dependent on indirect ties compared to centrality based on degree which only involves direct ties.
+Centrality based on distance is based on geodesics and is therefore more dependent on indirect ties compared to centrality based on degree which only involves direct ties.
 The point of using distance as a measure of centrality is that an actor will be considered as central if he can interact quickly with all others.
-A desireable property of a distance-based centrality index is, that it decreases for actor i when the distance to the other actors increases.
+A desireable property of a centrality index based on distance is, that it decreases for actor i when the distance to the other actors increases.
 Such an index, based on the inverse of the sum of the distances from actor i to all the other actors, was proposed by Sabidussi (1966).
-The disadvantage with Sabidussi's index is that it can only be evaluated for connected graphs, since the distance between two disconnected vertices is set to infinity.
-In this paper similar measures are introduced with weights allowing us to handle distance in disconnected graphs.
+The disadvantage with Sabidussi's index is that it can only be evaluated for connected graphs, since the distance between two disconnected vertices is set to in...nity.
+In this paper similar measures are introduced with weights that make it possible to handle distance in disconnected graphs.
+Hence, we don't have to restrict ourselves to connected graphs.